Namiki Sōsuke

 Namiki Sōsuke (並木宗輔; 1695 – c.
-1751), also known as Namiki Senryū, was a prominent Japanese playwright who wrote for both kabuki and bunraku (puppet theater).
+1751), also known by his pen name of Namiki Senryū, was a prominent Japanese playwright who wrote for both kabuki and bunraku (puppet theater).
 He produced around 47 bunraku plays, nearly 40 of them composed for jōruri, a particular form of musical narrative, and 10 kabuki plays.
 He is considered the second greatest Japanese playwright after Chikamatsu Monzaemon.
 His dramaturgy is distinctive for its tightly constructed plotting and its psychologically detailed tragic scenes.

-Sōsuke was born in Osaka in 1695 and for the early part of his life he was a buddhist monk in the Jōjūji temple in Mihara, Bingo province.
-He then left priesthood and settled in Osaka to become a playwright, starting as a disciple of Nishizawa Ippū in the Toyotake-za theatre.
+Sōsuke was born in Osaka in 1695 and for the early part of his life he was a buddhist monk of the Zen Rinzai school in the Jōjūji temple in Mihara, Bingo province.
+He then left the priesthood and settled in Osaka to become a playwright, starting as a disciple of Nishizawa Ippū in the Toyotake-za theatre.

+After joining the Toyotake-za in the Dōtonbori theatre district of Osaka in 1725, he wrote or co-wrote some 29 jōruri plays for this theatre until his departure in 1742.
+He was most probably the lead author of this group of plays.
+Several works from this period include nazo-toki (enigma-solving) episodes integrated into tightly focused, tragic scenes.
+They have been noted in later scholarship for their direct, unsentimental tone, and explorations of the dark side of human psychology.
+These early plays contrast with the more humanistic and uplifting jōruri style favoured by his contemporaries at the rival Takemoto-za, now in its post-Chikamatsu period, and show Sōsuke's engagement with narrative techniques that he would later employ in his own Takemoto-za successes.
+Nearly all of these plays are absent from the modern Bunraku repertoire.